 Pounding the meat with the back of the knife tenderizes it, making it easier to absorb the seasoning.

 How to know the meat is ready: Gently tap the meat, well-cooked meat will soon rise to the surface after the tap

 Pour in the sauce before mixing in the meat so that the outer layer stays crispy.

 For a great dining experience and learn about the profound philosophy behind Chinese food, be sure to pay a visit to Radiance Tea House and Books. (http://radiancetea.com/)

 - This dish is so appetizing with its combination of sweetness and tartness that it makes your mouth water.

-- The crispy pork pieces are so moist and tender inside that people just gulped them down with a sound of “Gu Lu.”
+- The crispy pork pieces are so moist and tender inside that people just gulp them down with a sound of “Gu Lu.”

 - During Qing Dynasty, “sweet and sour pork chop” was a popular dish among many westerners in Guangzhou.
 Yet the need to spit out bones became a major complaint.
-The chefs solved this problem by replacing pork chops with lean meat, and thus the birth of the Gu Lao Rou.
+The chefs solved this problem by replacing pork chops with lean meat, and so arose Gu Lao Rou.
 Gu Lao, in turn, recalls the long history of the pork chop dish.